-Its uses cover a wide range, however the main uses are for anxiety and sexual weakness.
-As such, it is most effective in the treatment of sexual weakness that is caused by anxiety or stress.
-Some take damiana simply to improve their libido, or to relax at the end of a long day or stressful event.
+Its uses cover a wide range, however the main uses are for anxiety and sexual debility.
+As such, it's most effective in the treatment of sexual debility caused by anxiety or stress.
+Some take damiana simply to improve their libido or to relax at the end of a long day or stressful event.

 Damiana has a great scent, and can also be used as an incense, or smoked to promote relaxation.